 Moreno High provides a safe, clean environment for learning through proper facilities maintenance and campus supervision.
 Moreno High is located on the southern portion of the Beverly Hills High campus.
-Moreno High facilities are comprised of one main classrooms with four attached mini-rooms and two counseling rooms.
+Moreno High facilities are comprised of one main classrooms with four classrooms and two counseling rooms.